The Song of the South Pacific: Fiji & the Mamanuca Islands

 Boarding the Seaspray

-By 10:30am we arrived at the dock on Mana Island to the lyrical voices of resort staff welcoming us in song in the traditional Fijian fashion.
-We disembarked the catamaran and boarded a small transfer boat to reach the Seaspray.
+By 10:30am we arrive at the dock on Mana Island to the lyrical voices of resort staff welcoming us in song in the traditional Fijian fashion.

 Modriki Island Fiji Cast away Movie Island